-The usage of imported functions is similar as for native System Verilog functions.
+The usage of imported functions is similar as for native SystemVerilog functions.

-1.4.1 Required properties of imported functions - semantica nstraints
+1.4.1 Required properties of imported functions - semantic constraints

 This section defines the semantic constraints imposed on imported functions.
-Some semantic restrictions are shared by all the ported functions.
-Other restrictions depend on whether the special properties pure (see section 1.4.2) or ported functions.
-Other restrictions depend on whether the special properties pure (see section 1.4.2) are specified an imported function.
-A System Verilog compiler is not able to verify that those restrictions are observed and if those restrictions are not satisfied, the specified as pure.
-This will usually allow for more optimizations and thus may result in improved simulation performance.
-Section section 1.4.2 details the rules that must be obeyed by pure functions.
+Some semantic restrictions are shared by all imported functions.
+Other restrictions depend on whether the special properties pure (see section 1.4.2) or context (see section 1.4.3) are specified for an imported function.
+A SystemVerilog compiler is not able to verify that those restrictions are observed and if those restrictions are not satisfied, the effects of such imported function calls can be unpredictable.

+1.4.1.1 Instant completion